Mylan offers concessions to address EU concerns about Pfizer deal

-BRUSSELS (Reuters) - Generic drugmaker Mylan NV (MYL.O) has offered concessions to address European Union antitrust concerns about its bid for Pfizer’s (PFE.N) off-patent branded drugs business Upjohn, a filing on the European Commission site showed on Monday.
+BRUSSELS, March 30 (Reuters) - Generic drugmaker Mylan NV has offered concessions to address European Union antitrust concerns about its bid for Pfizer’s off-patent branded drugs business Upjohn, a filing on the European Commission site showed on Monday.

 The European Commission set an April 22 deadline for its decision after Mylan put in its offer on March 27.